Wrighjd/liri-node-app/README.md

  To run LIRI, you will need Bash, Node, and npm.

-Then, type npm install to download the required packages.

-Open the key.js file to add your API keys for Twitter, Spotify, and OMDB.

 Demos - Spotify This Song
 Type node liri.js spotify-this-song "SONG NAME" to find the artist and album information.